-For correct national estimates it is crucial to match the HDR case definition (or EDR case definition) as good as possible with the IDB-definition for admitted patients (or ambulatory treated patients, if available) by:
+For correct national estimates it is crucial to match the HDR (or EDR) case definition as good as possible with the IDB-definition for admitted patients (or ambulatory treated patients, if EDR is available) by:

-- Including only diagnosed acute physical injuries (ICD-10, chapter XIX, S00-T98) - Excluding medical interventions (T80-T88 & T98.3) - Excluding re-admissions (or consistent inclusion on both sides) - Ensuring consistent definition of admissions (discharges), e.g. regarding day-care patients - Including all causes and all settings (e.g. accidents, violence and self-harm) on both sides (or consistent exclusion of specified causes and settings) - Ensuring consistent definition of hospitals (e.g. exclusion of primary health care facilities, rehab clinics or geriatric hospitals). - Correcting for eventual bias regarding admission rate in the IDB sample (e.g. known over- or underestimation) - Ensuring exclusion of non-residents on both sites (or consistent inclusion) - Ensuring that data relate to the same recording period (year)
+- Including only diagnosed acute physical injuries (ICD-10, chapter XIX, S00-T98) - Excluding medical interventions (T80-T88 & T98.3) - Excluding re-admissions (or consistent inclusion on both sides) - Ensuring consistent definition of admissions (discharges), e.g. regarding day-care patients - Including all causes and all settings (e.g. accidents, violence and self-harm) on both sides (or consistent exclusion of specified causes and settings) - Ensuring consistent definition of hospitals (e.g. exclusion of primary health care facilities, rehab clinics or geriatric hospitals). - Correcting for eventual bias regarding admission rate in the IDB sample (e.g. known over- or underestimation) - Ensuring consistent inclusion or exclusion of non-residents on both sites - Ensuring that data relate to the same recording period (year)

-If the reference statistic (HDR or EDR) is not yet available by September of the consequent year of IDB data collection, the statistics of the previous year can be used, if no influential changes in the circumstances have occurred.
+If the reference statistic (HDR or EDR) is not yet available by September of the consequent year of IDB data collection, the statistics of the previous year or the average of most recent three years can be used, if no substantial changes in the reference statistic have occurred.